me60/patterfier/README.md

-# patterfier
+# The Experimental Image Manipulation Program Sandbox (ExIMPS)
-This space is reserved for experimental image manipulation programs written in Python using a variety of frameworks.
+This space is reserved for experimental image manipulation programs written in Python.
+Frameworks may vary.